-There are just over 800 students and 30 full time academic staff within the School, along with a growing number of clerical, administrative and support staff.
-Our student and staff community come from a diverse range of backgrounds and from all over the world.
-SPS graduates do very well in the employment market as a result of our high-quality teaching, and the Department maintains good links with our alumni who return to talk to current students or for further study.
-Many of our alumni around the world also occupy prominent positions in the public sector, in industry and in academia.
+The School's graduates do exceptionally well in the employment market.
+The School maintains good links with our alumni who return to talk to current students or for further study.
+Many of our alumni around the world occupy prominent positions in the public sector, in industry and in academia.

-SPS has also developed a very active Outreach programme within schools and professional institutions at both local and national level.
-We hold an annual Space School in the summer holidays for students aged 11-18 years old which is highly popular, and in 2013 held our first Forensic Science weekend.
+The School's Outreach programme at both local and national level is extensive and links the School to valuable stakeholders.
+We hold an annually growing Space School in the summer holidays for students aged 11-18 years old, Forensic Science weekends and residential Chemistry weekends.
 We take our various talks and demonstrations, such as 'Cool Physics' out to schools as well as our mobile planetarium, the Astrodome.

-The School is also part of the South East Physics Network (SEPnet), a consortium of seven world-class universities whose aim is to change the face of physics, by leading the way with high quality research, teaching and outreach activities.
+The School is part of the South East Physics Network (SEPnet), a consortium of nine world-class universities whose aim is to change the face of physics, by leading the way with high quality research, teaching and outreach activities.

-This is an exciting time for the School with new facilities, a new Chemistry programme and new academic experts joining us to compliment our expanding student population.
+This is an exciting time for the School with continued growth in student population and academic experts joining us.